zayne-siew/50.003-Cohort-Problems/ce5/ce5.md

 Make sure the database name is `echo` by having the following definition `const dbName = "echo";` in `db.js`.

-## Task 2
+## Task 2 (5 marks)

 Given the ER diagram below,

 ![](../images/er2.png)

-and assume that the database has been created after you follow the lecture note.
-Give step-by-step explanation on how we can implement this API
+give the step-by-step explanation on how we can implement API which returns the count of staff from each department.

 `http://127.0.0.1:3000/dept/count` which yields

 `[{"count":2,"dept":"HR"}]`.
-The API basically returns the count of staff from each department.